 Executive Career Recognition Awards & Other Professional Details

-After various design, manufacturing and management roles he joined the computer company ICL plc in 1981 as Group Marketing Director and member of the main board.
+He then joined the computer company ICL plc in 1981 as Group Marketing Director and member of the main board.

-In 1984 he was appointed Chairman and Managing Director of ICL after its merger with STC, a telecommunications equipment manufacturer.
+In 1984 he was appointed Chairman and Managing Director of ICL after its merger with STC, a large telecommunications equipment manufacturer.

 In 1987 he was also appointed Deputy Chief Executive of STC plc.